nimrodkingston/Programming-challenge/README.md

 NOTE: The application.properties file currently has hibernate.auto set to none which assumes that a database structure already exists rather than making a new one.

-NOTE: The username and password in application.properties are set to the root and the password that I used for my development however, if you wish to connect to a different MySQL database, you may need to change the username and password to ones which are relevant to the database you will be using.
+NOTE: The username and password in application.properties are not set so you will have to set them to a username and password which are relevant to the MySQL database you are using